lukjak/enmet/README.md

 ## Reference manual

-Note: any _id__ parameters can be passed as numbers and they will be converted to strings internally.
+Note: Any _id__ parameters can be passed as numbers and they will be converted to strings internally.
 Identifiers can contain letters in some cases.

-Note: any optional parameters in constructors that provide values related to an entity and which are not provided when creating the object, are resolved lazily later.
+Note: Any optional parameters in constructors that provide values related to an entity and which are not provided when creating the object, are resolved lazily later.

+Note: Any "empty" values are returned as `None` or `[]`.
+This refers both to values nonexistent for a given entity and values with equvalen meaning (like "N/A", "Unknown" etc.).

 ### Classes